Efrain Esquivias Jr.

 Efrain Esquivias (born July 5, 1983) is an American professional boxer.
 He held the WBA Fedelatin super bantamweight title.
 Efrain is trained by five-time Trainer of the Year Freddie Roach at the Wild Card Boxing gym.
 He is of Mexican descent.

 Amateur career

-In 2006 Efrain won the National Golden Gloves Championships at Bantamweight.
+In 2006 Esquivias won the bantamweight National Golden Gloves Championship.

 Professional career

-On March 25, 2011 Esquivias beat the veteran John Alberto Molina to win the WBA Fedelatin Super Bantamweight Championship.
+On March 25, 2011, Esquivias beat the veteran John Alberto Molina to win the WBA Fedelatin Super Bantamweight Championship.

-However, on June 23, 2012 Esquivias lost to Rico Ramos by decision in 8 rounds.
+However, on June 23, 2012, Esquivias lost to Rico Ramos by decision in 8 rounds.